 In the case of Muslim mothers:

-- It is one of the personal laws which governs the rights of her son regarding the self-earned assets.
+It is one of the personal laws which governs the son rights on mothers property regarding the self-earned assets.

-In any other religion, property rights would be governed by the Indian Succession Act.
+In any other religion, property rights of son would be governed by the Indian Succession Act.